wilsonmar/Selenium/README.md

 Selenium 2 merges RC into **Web Driver**, a collection of language-specific APIs that drive a browser, particularly dynamic pages handling Ajax requests with HTML5 elements.
-It began as part of HTMLUnit, but got subsumed by Selenium users around 2006 by Simon Stewart.
+It began as part of HTMLUnit, but got subsumed by Selenium users around 2006 by Simon Stewart (https://twitter.com/shs96c, at Facebook).

 ### Selenium IDE